BEST CAMPING IN NORTHERN CALIFORNIA

 5. Manchester Beach KOA, Mendocino

 If you are looking to take your traveling trailers to a place where you can have some great family time, Manchester Beach KOA is the place for you.
-It is often said about this campsite that it has some of the best highlights of California to offer.
+It is often said about this campsite offers some of the best camping in Northern California.
 You will get to see the lighthouses and a peek at the beautiful Mendocino village.
 The place also has some spots for anglers to catch some fish.
 There will be a lot of opportunities to have family fun in this place.
 You can go wine tasting because Anderson Valley wineries are here too.
 Don’t forget to bring your dog here because an interactive dog park is just the right place for your dog to have some fun.

 Plan your adventure: Mendocino Coast KOA